zakirullin/cognitive-load/README.md

 - One function that wires up the entire system.
 If you want to know how the system works - [go read it](https://www.infoq.com/presentations/8-lines-code-refactoring)

 These architectures are quite boring and easy to understand.
 Anyone can grasp them without much mental effort.

+> Software systems are perhaps the most intricate and complex (in terms of number of distinct kinds of parts) of the things humanity makes
+>
+> *Fred Brooks, The Mythical Man-Month*

 Involve junior developers in architecture reviews, they will help you to identify the mentally demanding areas.